OpenPF2/Plugin/README.md

 A plug-in for Unreal Engine that provides logic and content for building an RPG with mechanics similar to Pathfinder&trade; 2nd Edition by Paizo Publishing.

-All abilities and stats are implemented using the Combat Ability System (CAS) plug-in that ships with Unreal Engine.
+All abilities and stats are implemented using the Gameplay Ability System (GAS) plug-in that ships with Unreal Engine.

 ## Installation